-A combination of federal and state gun control laws regulate the purchase and use of firearms.
-Ohio gun control laws prohibit certain weapons, including sawed-off automatic firearms and those manufactured or designed for the military.
+A combination of federal and state gun control laws regulate the purchase and use of firearms throughout the country.
+State gun control laws tend to vary quite a bit.
+Ohio gun control laws prohibit certain weapons, while restricting gun purchases and ownership by certain individuals.

 The main provisions of Ohio gun control laws are listed in the table below.
 See Gun Laws for a general overview on the topic.